solo-io/supergloo/docs/content/guides/observability/access_logging.md

 ```

 You can also filter the retrieved access logs by workload.
 The following
-request retrieves access logs for any Kubernetes workload with label `app: reviews` *and* in the cluster `mgmt-cluster`, or
+request retrieves access logs for any Kubernetes workload with label `app: reviews` *and* in the cluster `cluster-1`, or
 `app: productpage` from any cluster.

 ```shell